 CBD for Anxiety at a Glance

-- Claim: CBD can reduce or eliminate the symptoms of anxiety disorder.
+- What the claims are: CBD can reduce or eliminate the symptoms of anxiety disorder.

-- What the research shows: The research overwhelmingly supports that CBD for anxiety is effective.
+- What the studies show: The research overwhelmingly supports that CBD for anxiety is effective.
 Researchers also noted the need for more studies on the exact mechanisms of CBD’s anti-anxiety effects and studies determining its exact dosage.

-- All the facts: Research thus far has shown CBD for anxiety to be effective.
+- What the facts say: Research thus far has shown CBD for anxiety to be effective.
 While more studies are needed to determine exact dosage and discover its exact mechanisms, CBD for anxiety may be a viable option with fewer side effects than pharmaceutical medications.